VOLUNTARY CLEANUP FOR AG-CHEM FACILITIES

 |Hazardous Waste Program fact sheet||

 When commercial and industrial property is transferred, lending institutions often require an environmental assessment as a result of Clean Water Act, Resource Conservation and Recovery Act and Superfund liability laws.
 If contamination is found, owners, buyers and tenants frequently request guidance from the Missouri Department of Natural Resources in cleaning up the site.
-For fertilizer or agrichemical facilities, contamination may include concentrations of herbicides, pesticides, excess nutrients such as nitrogen, phosphorus or potassium, and metals.
+For fertilizer or agrichemical facilities, contamination may include concentrations of herbicides, pesticides, metals and excess nutrients such as nitrogen, phosphorus or potassium.

 If you are in this situation, what can you do about it?

 Legislation established the Brownfields/Voluntary Cleanup Program (BVCP), a non-enforcement program, designed to help evaluate sites and cleanup processes.
 The program provides a reasonable cleanup approach based on land use and off-site impacts.
-Following a complete cleanup, Department of Natural Resources issues a certification of completion letter to the facility (called a “clean letter”) stating that the site meets standards for cleanup and that no further action is needed at the site relating to the contamination.
-Participation in the Brownfields/ Voluntary Cleanup Program is entirely voluntary.
+Following a complete cleanup, the department issues a certification of completion letter to the facility (called a “clean letter”) stating that the site meets standards for cleanup and no further action is needed at the site relating to the contamination.
+Participation in BVCP is entirely voluntary.

 For various reasons, a small number of sites have not been allowed to participate in the program.
 At some sites remedial actions were already underway or completed before the site applied for participation.
 Some applicants had sites at which regulated underground storage tanks were found.
-In these cases, the sites were transferred to the Tanks Section of Department of Natural Resources.
+In these cases, the sites were transferred to the Hazardous Waste Program’s Tanks Section.

 Facility personnel may accomplish the cleanup; however, facilities usually use environmental contractors and consultants (consulting companies).
-Under Department of Natural Resources oversight, the applicant completes a proposed remedial action plan.
+Under department oversight, the applicant completes a proposed remedial action plan.
 To help you understand the process, we have developed three possible cleanup scenarios a company may encounter at agrichemical sites.

 There are costs associated with the program.
-The scenarios include costs that are fairly uniform on a statewide basis, such as Department of Natural Resources oversight fees and consultant fees.
-The program participants are charged an hourly fee for Department of Natural Resources oversight.
-An application fee of $200 and an oversight deposit not to exceed $5,000 are required.
-Department of Natural Resources charges personnel and travel costs against these deposits and returns any remaining funds to the applicant upon completion of the cleanup.
-Department of Natural Resources oversight costs will vary depending on the complexity of the cleanup, but oversight costs have averaged approximately $2,500 for most sites.
+The scenarios include costs that are fairly uniform on a statewide basis, such as department oversight fees and consultant fees.
+The program participants are charged an hourly fee for department oversight.
+An application fee of $200 and an oversight deposit not to exceed $5000 are required.
+The department charges personnel and travel costs against these deposits and returns any remaining funds to the applicant upon completion of the cleanup.
+Department oversight costs will vary depending on the complexity of the cleanup, but oversight costs have averaged approximately $2500 for most sites.